psychemedia/sin-eater-resources/src/_first_controversy.md

 Notes from a discussion following the reading of the paper are also recorded from [p423](https://archive.org/details/sim_royal-anthropological-institute-of-great-britain-ireland_february-9-1875-january-25-1876_5/page/n467/mode/2up?q=sin).
 Notably, they feature a response from a certain *Mr Moggridge*, whom we might assume to be the same Mr Moggridge that spoke on the subect of the sin-eater at the sixth meeting of the Cambrian Archaeological Association meeting in Ludlow over twenty years earlier, in 1852:

 > Mr. Moggridge said : Mention was made of superstitious observances in our own island.
 I may, therefore, be permitted to bring to your notice a curious custom that not long since was still extant in South Wales and some of the adjoining counties, that of the Sin-eater.
 More than two centuries ago a well-known writer, Aubrey de Gentilésisme gives a full account of this observance in Herefordshire, where he was fortunate enough to "interview" the Sin-eater himself.

+Moggridge went on mention another, more recent tradition, which he associates with a sin-eater, but which he distinguishes as a slightly simpler ritual:

-Among the mountains of South Wales I find a similar ceremony prevailing down to almost our own times.
+> Among the mountains of South Wales I find a similar ceremony prevailing down to almost our own times.
 When a person died, the Sin-eater of the district was called in.
 On his arrival he received a plate, on which he poured some salt.
-Upon the salt he placed a piece of bread, laid the plate on the chest of the defunct, muttered words of charmed power while bending over the corse, then eat the bread, whereby he eat up and appropriated to himself all*the sins of the deceased, received two shillings and sixpence for his services, and quickly retired from the pitying gaze of are present, who regarded him as one utterly and irremediably lost.
+Upon the salt he placed a piece of bread, laid the plate on the chest of the defunct, muttered words of charmed power while bending over the corse, then eat the bread, whereby he eat up and appropriated to himself all the sins of the deceased, received two shillings and sixpence for his services, and quickly retired from the pitying gaze of are present, who regarded him as one utterly and irremediably lost.

+It is also remarkable how closely those reported words match the words ascribed to Moggridge back in 1852 as reported in [*Archaeologia Cambrensis*, October 1852, Vol 3, Issue 12, p330-332](https://archive.org/details/sim_archaeologia-cambrensis_1852-10_3_12/page/332/mode/2up): *"When a person died, the friends sent for the sin-eater of the district, who on his arrival placed a plate of salt on the breast of the defunct, and upon the salt a piece of bread.
+He then muttered an incantation over the bread, which he finally ate—thereby eating up all the sins of the deceased.
+This done he received his fee of 2s.
+6d., and vanished as quickly as possible from the general gaze; for, as it was believed that he really appropriated to his own use and behoof the sins of all those over whom he performed the above ceremony, he was utterly detested in the neighbourhood— regarded as a mere Pariah— as one irremediably lost"*.
+Had Mr Moggridge perhaps recently re-read the report of his comments to the Cambrian Archaeological Association and rehearsed those same words once again?

-Moggridge continues to hold firm in his belief of the existence of the tradition and in the authority of Aubrey.
+Whatever the case, Mr. Moggridge seems to continue to hold firm in his belief of the existence of the tradition and in the authority of Aubrey.

 Whether or not Mr Moggridge had been reminded of the sin-eater tradition from the Blackwood article, or the correspondence running in the *Academy* is not clear.
-Certainly, he did not contribute to the correspondence in the *Academy*, and I haven't found evidence of him commenting on it elsewhere.
+Certainly, he did not contribute to the correspondence in the *Academy*, and I haven't found evidence of him publicly commenting on it elsewhere, although as we shall see, he does appear to have corresponded privately with Silvan Evans at the start of the following year.

 Moggridge's comments were followed up by comments from another participant, a certain Mr Jeremiah, who *did* reference the *Academy* correspondence, picking up on the question raised by Silvan Evans regarding a possible Welsh word for "sin-eater":